Nudity in film

-In film, nudity may be either graphic or suggestive, such as when a person appears to be naked but is covered by a sheet.
-Since the birth of film, depictions of any form of sexuality have been controversial, and in the case of most nude scenes, had to be justified as part of the story.
+Nudity in film has been a topic of discussion and debate since the beginning of film as a medium.
+It may be obvious or merely suggestive, such as when a person appears to be naked but is covered by a sheet.
+It is a distinct topic from sex in film, as many films contain nudity in a non-sexual context, although nudity is almost always present in pornographic films, and are commonly seen in erotic films.

-Nudity in film should be distinguished from sex in film.
-A film on naturism or about people for whom nudity is common may contain non-sexual nudity, and some non-pornographic films contain brief nude scenes.
-Nudity in a sexual context is common in pornographic films or erotic films.

-Nude scenes are considered controversial in some cultures because they may challenge the community's standards of modesty.
+Nude scenes are considered controversial in many cultures because they often challenge a community's standards of modesty.
 These standards vary by culture and depend on the type of nudity, who is exposed, which parts of the body are exposed, the duration of the exposure, the posing, the context, or other aspects.

 Nudity in film may be subject to censorship or rating regimes that control the content of films.
 Many directors and producers apply self-censorship, limiting nudity (and other content) in their films to avoid censorship or a strict rating.

 Nude photography before cinema

 Nudity has almost universally not been permitted on stage, but sheer or simulated nudity may have been.
 Devices used included flesh-colored bodystockings to simulate nudity or long hair as a cover for vital parts for roles such as Lady Godiva.

 American actress Adah Isaacs Menken created controversy in 1861 when she wore a flesh-colored bodystocking in the play Mazeppa, based on Byron's Mazeppa, in which she played a Polish man who was tied nude to the back of a wild horse by his enemies.
 She also posed nude for photographs.

 Early in her career, French actress Sarah Bernhardt posed topless on several occasions for photographer Felix Nadar.
-She is nevertheless seen with her top covered in surviving stills of these sessions.
 At least one topless photograph of Bernhardt from 1873 survives.
 These nude sessions were not meant for public viewing but for the encouraging of theatrical employers or personal guests.

 In the 1880s, Eadweard Muybridge used a device he called a zoopraxiscope to project a series of successive still photographs.
 The photos would then be played one after the other, giving the illusion of movement.
 Sometimes the same sequence would be filmed using several cameras.
 Many of Muybridge's photographic sessions using the zoopraxiscope had anonymous nude models, both female and male.